ekchew/binon/README.md

 	* `binon.strobj.StrObj`
 * `binon.codebyte.CodeByte`

 As you can see, `BinONObj` is the root class of all the classes that handle specific data types.
 Each base data type is handled by a class ending in "Obj" in a module of the same name (except that the module name is all in lower case).
-Any specialized variants of the such classes inherit from the base type's class and can be found in the same module.
+Any optimized variants of the such classes inherit from the base type's class and can be found in the same module.
 These specialized classes do not end in "Obj".

 <a name="py_high_level"></a>
 ### High-Level Interface

 The easiest way to encode/decode your data in BinON format is to call the `BinONObj.Encode()` and `BinONObj.Decode()` class methods (from the `binon.binonobj` module).

+<a name="py_encode"></a>
+#### BinONObj.Encode()

 `BinONObj.Encode()` expects 2 or 3 arguments:
 1. `value` (object): the value to encode
 2. `outF` (file object): a writable binary data stream
-3. `optimize` (bool, optional): auto-optimize encoding classes where possible
+3. `optimize` (bool, optional): optimize for shorter encoding length where applicable

-What you pass in as value can be an instrinsic Python data type or container of such types.
+What you pass in as `value` may be a built-in Python data type.

-	BinONObj.Encode(42, myFile)
+	BinONObj.Encode(100, outF)
-	BinONObj.Encode([1,2,3], myFile)
+	BinONObj.Encode([1,2,3], outF)

 It may also be a BinON class-wrapped intrinsic value.

-	BinONObj.Encode(UInt(42), myFile)
+	BinONObj.Encode(UInt(100), outF)

 More on that under [Low-Level Interface](#py_low_level).

 The main things to remember about `outF` is that it needs to be writable and binary.

-	with open("/path/to/foo.bin", "wb") as myFile: ...
+	with open("/path/to/foo.bin", "wb") as outF: ...

 Alternatively, you could write binary data to the standard output buffer:

-	myFile = sys.stdout.buffer
+	outF = sys.stdout.buffer

-A third option would be to write it into a memory buffer and later call its `getvalue()` method to retrieve the final product.
+A third option would be to write into a `BytesIO` buffer and later call its `getvalue()` method to retrieve the final product.

-	myFile = io.BytesIO()
+	outF = io.BytesIO()
+	...
+	binon = outF.getvalue()

-The `optimize` option tells `Encode()` to look closely at your data to determine whether it can apply a specialized BinON encoding to it.
-For example, if you called `BinONObj.Encode(42,myFile)`, this would ultimately call `IntObj(42).encode(myFile)`.
-If you called `BinONObj.Encode(42,myFile,optimize=True)` instead, you would get `UInt(42).encode(myFile)` because the encoder would realize 42 is not just an integer but an unsigned integer.
+Setting `optimize=True` (it defaults to `False`) tells `Encode()` to look more closely at `value` to determine whether it can apply more optimized subtype classes to encoding to it.

+For example, calling `BinONObj.Encode(100, outF)` would ultimately invoke `IntObj(100).encode(myFile)`.
+But `BinONObj.Encode(100, outF, optimize=True)` would invoke `UInt(100).encode(myFile)` instead.
+(For the particular value of 100, this will save 1 byte over the signed encoding.)

 `optimize` should give you the tightest encoding in most situations, but it comes at a cost in that it has to run over your data once before deciding what to do.
 This can be particularly expensive with container types.
 For example, in encoding a list of integers, it would need to check that all elements are indeed integers before substituting an `SList` for a `ListObj`.

-The alternative to using `optimize` is to be more explicit about the data types you are encoding, as described in the low-level interface next.
+Alternatively, you can apply the optimizations manually by wrapping your data in subtype classes yourself as described under the [Low-Level Interface](#py_low_level).

+<a name="py_decode"></a>
+#### BinONObj.Decode()

+`BinONObj.Decode()` expects 1 or 2 arguments:

+1. `inF` (file object): a readable binary data stream
+2. `asObj` (bool, optional): keep object wrapper on returned value(s)?

+Let's try encoding the number 100 and decoding it again.

+	>>> outF = io.BytesIO()
+	>>> BinONObj.Encode(100, outF, optimize=True)
+	>>> binon = outF.getvalue()
+	>>> for byte in binon: print(f"0x{byte:02x}")
+	...
+	0x22
+	0x64
+	>>> inF = io.BytesIO(binon)
+	>>> BinONObj.Decode(inF)
+	100
+	>>> inF = io.BytesIO(binon)
+	>>> uint = BinONObj.Decode(inF, asObj=True)
+	>>> uint
+	UInt(100)
+	>>> uint.value
+	100

+With optimized encoding, the number only took 2 bytes to encode. `0x22` is a code byte indicating that an integer follows (0x20) and that it is unsigned (0x02).
+The actual value is in the second `0x64` (== 100) byte.

+Then we make these bytes into an input buffer and decode it back to 100.
+With `asObj=True`, the UInt wrapper is left on the decoded value.
+This option may be useful when you are decoding a larger data structure and want to modify just one part of it before re-encoding it.
+Having the object wrappers already in place should make it quicker to encode.

 <a name="py_low_level"></a>
 ### Low-Level Interface

 The low-level interface involves dealing more directly with the classes that handle specific data types.
-In particular, you may want to apply specialized data types like `UInt` or `Float32` before encoding them.
-You can do so at the scalar level (e.g. `UInt(42)`) or the container level (e.g.
+In particular, you may want to apply optimized data types like `UInt` or `Float32` before encoding them.
+You can do so at either the scalar level (e.g. `UInt(100)`) or the container level (e.g. `SList([1,2,3], UInt)`).
-`SList([1,2,3],elemCls=UInt)`).

 At this point, you could directly call the `encode()` method directly on the object you just created, or fall back on the higher level `Encode()` class method.
-The latter may be a good choice if you are only applying specialized classes to parts of your data structure.
+The latter may be a good choice if you are only applying optimized classes to parts of your data structure.
 For example, say you are encoding a data structure containing some specialized elements but not others.

-	BinONObj.Encode(["foo", -1, Float32(1.0/3)], myFile)
+	BinONObj.Encode(["foo", -1, Float32(2.5)], myFile)

 This would give you the same output as:

 	ListObj([StrObj("foo"), IntObj(-1), Float32(2.5)]).encode(myFile)

-`BinONObj.Encode()` supplies base data type classes (those ending in "Obj") for basic Python types automatically, so you only need worry about places where you want a specialized class (one not ending in "Obj") to encode a particular value.
+`BinONObj.Encode()` supplies base data type classes (those ending in "Obj") for basic Python types automatically, so you need only worry about places where you want a specialized class (one not ending in "Obj") to encode a particular value.
 Here, if we had simply written `2.5` instead of `Float32(2.5)`, `BinONObj.Encode()` would have supplied `FloatObj(2.5)` instead, which encodes as double-precision (64 bits).
 (Note that in this particular case, setting `optimize=True` in the `BinONObj.Encode()` call would give you a `Float32` even without the explicit casting, but for floating-point in particular, it is not a great idea to rely on this.
 See notes on the [floatobj](#float) module.)

 <a name="py_encode_data"></a>
 #### encodeData() and DecodeData()

 The full encoding of a BinON object consists of a code byte indicating the data type followed by a number of bytes of object data.
 If the data type is obvious from the context of what you are doing, you may omit it by calling the `encodeData()` method on a BinON wrapper instance of the type in question.

-For example, `IntObj(42).encode(myFile)` should output the hexadecimal: 21 2a. `IntObj(42).encodeData(myFile)` would only output: 2a.
+For example, `IntObj(42).encode(outF)` should output the hexadecimal: 21 2a. `IntObj(42).encodeData(outF)` would only output: 2a.

-`encodeData()` leaves object type identification in your hands, so you must later call the correct counterpart `DecodeData()` method; in this case, `IntObj.DecodeData(myFile)`.
+`encodeData()` leaves object type identification in your hands, so you must later call the correct counterpart `DecodeData()` method; in this case, `IntObj.DecodeData(inF)`.
 (Note that BinON follows a convention that class methods begin with a capital letter while instance methods begin in lower case.)

-BinON itself uses `encodeData()` internally when, for example, it needs to store the length of a container which will always be a `UInt`.

 Note that with the exception of `NullObj`, `encodeData()` will always write at least one byte of data.
-(It would not make sense to use the default value mode where the value is encoded into the code byte if the code byte does not exist!)
-For example, `BoolObj.encodeData()` will write a 0x00 or 0x01 byte depending on its value.

-<a name="py_classes"></a>
-#### Class Notes

-What follows are some usage notes pertaining to specific data type classes.

-<a name="py_boolobj"></a>
-##### BoolObj

-* When manually wrapping a value in a `BoolObj`, the value itself need not be a `bool`.
-It could be anything that can evaluate as a boolean.
-For example, an `int` evaluates as `False` for the value 0 and `True` for anything else.
-(When calling the higher-level `BinONObj.Encode()`, however, an `int` will encode as an `IntObj` or `UInt` instead, so be careful about relying on this.)
-* When encoding a scalar bool, even the base `BoolObj` class will use the `TrueObj` encoding for the `True` case.
-To put it another way, `BoolObj` auto-specializes even without the `optimize=True` option in `BinONObj.Encode()`.
-(It simply didn't make sense to use a 2-byte encoding for booleans, though the decoder will recognize it if it encounters one and deal with it appropriately.)
-* When encoding a list of `BoolObj` in an `SList`, there is special logic which packs the boolean values 8 to a byte with a big-endian bit order.
-(If the length of the list is not a multiple of 8, the last byte will be zero-padded in its least-significant bits.)

-<a name="py_floatobj"></a>
-##### FloatObj

-* The main thing to bear in mind here is that `FloatObj` uses a double-precision (64-bit) encoding by default, and if you want single-precision (32-bit) encoding instead, it is best to explicitly specify the `Float32` subtype.
-For a scalar, you can simply write `Float32(x)`.
-For containers, you can write `SList(lst, elemCls=Float32)`, `SDict(dct, keyCls=str, valCls=Float32)`, or whatever.

-<a name="py_listobj"></a>
-##### ListObj

-* `ListObj` (and its subclass `SList`) implement `encodeElems()` and `DecodeElems()` methods in addition to the usual `encodeData()` and `DecodeData()`. `encodeElems()` is equivalent to `encodeData()` except that it omits writing the length of the list first.
-You must therefore supply this length later when you call `DecodeElems()`.
+You may recall that with `Encode()`/`encode()` has a special optimization in which the default value for a data type (e.g. 0 for an `IntObj`) need not encode any data since the code byte itself can indicate the value.
+But `encodeData()` cannot make that optimization since there is no code byte.
+It will write a `0x00` byte in the case of an integer zero.